 If you don’t have previous dinner plans, the food at these stands is quite tasty and very cheap.

 Jemaa el-Fna is the city’s top attraction and can be visited at all hours of the day.
-We even recommend passing by in the morning and then returning at night to see how it has metamorphosed and delight while watching its various shows.
+We even recommend visiting in the morning and then returning at night to see how it has metamorphosed.
+Watching its various shows are also great fun!
 Marrakech’s main square is definitely never dull.

 The square is also full of souvenir shops, bars and restaurants.
 We recommend finding a seat in one of the rooftops, ordering a drink for 10 dh (US$ 1) and watching the hustle and bustle of the square from a distance.